Inside Therapy

 Due to its mindful, body-centered approach, somatic therapy can be an effective way to address and resolve a host of issues related to sex.

-How befriending your emotions impacts your day-to-day experiences and your ability to work with your emotions rather than feeling controlled by them.
+Befriending your emotions impacts your experiences and your ability to work with your emotions rather than feeling controlled by them.

-Here are strategies to help you cope with a panic attack..
-The expectation is to soften how frightening the symptoms are by making the situation feel a bit more controlled.
+Soften how frightening the symptoms of a panic attack are by making the situation feel a bit more controlled.

 At Downtown Somatic Therapy, we recognize the body’s innate ability to heal.
 Tracking sensations in your body allows you to access your feelings more deeply, ultimately allowing you to set aside your old stories for a new experience.